 So, how much does it cost to hire a web developer?
 Here is our brief “Web developer for Hire Price List.”

 According to Glassdoor, the average annual salary for an in-house front-end web developer in the United States equals approximately $73,157.

 Back-end in-house web developers in the United States earn on average $94,455 per year.

 Full-stack web developers in the United States working in-house enjoy average annual salaries equaling $106,236.

 As for the freelancing full-stack developers’ average hourly rates — they equal $55.

 How to hire a web developer: recruiting routine breakdown

 Forms of work

 It is probably the most traditional way of working.
-It implies that a developer (or a whole team of them) is officially employed by a company and works in the office.
+It implies that a developer (or a whole team) is officially employed by a company and works in the office.
 In-house development is usually associated with the high quality of the final product and security.
 Unfortunately, sustaining (or hiring, if you are a client) a team of in-house developers can be expensive.

-A remote web developer is officially employed to a company and enjoys all of the benefits deriving from it, but does not work in the office.
-In fact, he or she can work from anywhere.
-Companies resort to remote employment when hiring a specialist from abroad is cheaper, or when a highly valued developer has no opportunity to work in the office, etc.
+A remote web developer is officially employed by a company and enjoys all of the benefits deriving from it but does not work in the office.
+He or she can work from anywhere.
+Companies resort to remote employment when hiring a specialist from abroad is cheaper or when a highly valued developer has no opportunity to work in the office, etc.